June Pointer: The Pointer Sisters and solo career

 Upon June's return, the remaining sisters found huge success, reaching the Top 10 in early 1979 with a cover of Bruce Springsteen's "Fire"; this time began a string of hits that included "Happiness", "He's So Shy" (1980), "Slow Hand" (1981), "American Music", "Should I Do It" and "I'm So Excited".
 In 1983, the group released Break Out, their biggest album to date.
 It included the top 10 hits "Automatic"; "Jump (For My Love)"; a re-release of "I'm So Excited", which became a bigger hit than when originally released in 1982; and "Neutron Dance".
 Subsequent albums spawned hits such as "Dare Me", "Freedom" and "Goldmine".
 June sang lead vocals on several of the group's biggest singles, including "Happiness", "He's So Shy", "Should I Do It", "Jump (For My Love)", "Baby Come and Get It" and "Dare Me".

 Eventually, June ventured into a solo career while staying with the Pointer Sisters.
-Her album Baby Sister was released in 1983, The title track was a good hit in the Top 30 of the R&B charts "Ready for Some Action" (US R&B #28).
+Her album Baby Sister was released in 1983, scoring a modest R&B hit with the song "Ready for Some Action" (US R&B #28).
 Her second solo album June Pointer was released in 1989, with the R&B charting single "Tight on Time (Fit U In)" (US R&B #70).
-June also performed the song "Little Boy Sweet" for the 1983 film National Lampoon's Vacation.
-In 1987, June scored a top-5 US Hot 100 hit with Bruce Willis with a cover of the Staples Singers' song "Respect Yourself".
+She also performed the song "Little Boy Sweet" for the 1983 film National Lampoon's Vacation.
+In December 1986, she was featured in a music video with Bruce Willis singing a cover of the Staples Singers' song "Respect Yourself"; the song peaked at number 5 on the Hot 100 under Willis's name alone, despite the prominence of the Pointer Sisters on the track.
 She posed for Playboy in 1985.
 In September 1994, the Pointer Sisters received a star on the Hollywood Walk of Fame.

 Personal life

-June was married to William Oliver Whitmore II from 1978 until 1991.
+Pointer was married to William Oliver Whitmore II from 1978 until 1991.
 She had no children.
 She was addicted to cocaine for much of her career, and she was ousted from the Pointer Sisters in 2004.
-On April 22, 2004, June was charged with felony cocaine possession and misdemeanor possession of a smoking device.
+On April 22, 2004, she was charged with felony cocaine possession and misdemeanor possession of a smoking device.
 She was ordered to a rehabilitation facility.

 Death

-On February 27, 2006, June suffered a stroke.
-While hospitalized, she was diagnosed with a final stage of gastric cancer, which had metastasized in her pancreas, bones, liver and lungs.
+On February 27, 2006, Pointer suffered a stroke.
+While hospitalized, she was diagnosed with end-stage gastric cancer, which had metastasized to her pancreas, bones, liver and lungs.
 She died at UCLA Medical Center in Santa Monica, California on April 11, 2006, at the age of 52.
-A family statement said June died "in the arms of her sisters Ruth and Anita and her brothers Aaron and Fritz by her side".
+A family statement said Pointer died "in the arms of her sisters Ruth and Anita and her brothers Aaron and Fritz by her side".
 Pointer's funeral was held at the Church of the Hills in Forest Lawn Memorial Park in Los Angeles.
 Pointer was cremated, and her ashes were buried at Mt.
 Tamalpais Cemetery in San Rafael, California.